briceonk/news-os/devices/spifi.md

 	sc->sc_channel.chan_nluns = 8;
 	sc->sc_channel.chan_id = sc->sc_id;

-    // The interrupt used depends on the AP-Bus slot.
+    // The interrupt used depends on the APbus slot.
 SPIFI on slot 0 will share the DMAC's interrupt.
-Presumably, off-board SPIFIs from AP-Bus expansion cards don't, but I don't know yet how that works.
+Presumably, off-board SPIFIs from APbus expansion cards don't, but I don't know yet how that works.
 TBD if (apa->apa_slotno == 0)
 		intr = NEWS5000_INT0_DMAC;	/* XXX news4000 */
 	else